Skip to main content

 • “The atmosphere is oppressive perfection—dim torchlight, echoing stone, that perfect lo-fi dread that makes every distant sound feel personal.”

-• “I get it's an indie game and it's like 4 bucks, but 20 minutes of gameplay (a sixth of which is meaningless cutscenes that slow you to a crawl) makes it hard to fully feel the atmosphere after your long journey.”
+• “I get it's an indie game and it's like 4 bucks, but idk 20 mins of gametime (a 6th of which is meaningless cutscenes since they slow you to a crawl so you can totally feel the atmosphere after your long journey) feels more like a dollar at best.”

-• “The atmosphere and light lore found in the world are perfect for establishing an uneasy feeling, but the level design makes the chamber feel sickeningly empty and claustrophobic at the same time, which some may find off-putting.”
+• “The atmosphere and light lore found in the world is perfect for establishing that uneasy feeling, and the level design somehow makes the chamber feel sickeningly empty and claustrophobic at the same time.”

 • story